The Childgrove

 Theater kids get a bad rap, but often, they are introverts who find hiding behind the mask of a character the only way they can face the world.
 When I realized David was using the stage as his window game, it opened up a whole extra dimension for his life.

-Harry Langdon (June 15, 1884 – December 22, 1944) was another, who came from Council Bluffs, IA, and went on to be considered one of the big four in early silent pictures.
-His early films were directed by Frank Cappra, new to the movie business, and very much the style of others of the time.
-Langdon had a inciteful philosophy on comedy, stating “Comedy is a satire of tragedy…deliciously comic moments, on the outside, are full of sad significance for those who realize the sinister characterization of the situation. ” In the time of our story, he was playing the smaller Midwestern vaudeville circuit.
+Harry Langdon (June 15, 1884 – December 22, 1944) was another person who came from Council Bluffs, IA and went on to be considered one of the big four in early silent pictures.
+His early films were directed by Frank Capra, who was new to the movie business and very much the style of others of the time.
+Langdon had an inciteful philosophy on comedy, stating, “Comedy is a satire of tragedy…deliciously comic moments, on the outside, are full of sad significance for those who realize the sinister characterization of the situation.
+“At the time of our story, he was playing the smaller Midwestern vaudeville circuit.
 I found an itinerary listing him in St. Joseph at the Crystal Theater, making him the perfect act for David to share the stage with.

-His movies were quite funny, and having Edward see one several years latter was both poignant and telling, seeing Harry’s prediction of the end of Vaudeville echo in his memory of his and David’s backstage encounter with him.
+His movies were quite funny, and having Edward see one several years later was both poignant and telling, seeing Harry’s prediction of the end of Vaudeville echo in his memory of his and David’s backstage encounter with him.

+The cast of guest appearances.
 Other real people in the tale.

-Lizzie was a holdover from the real wild wild west days, and by Edwards time, already infamous.
+Lizzie King was a holdover from the real wild wild west days, and by Edwards time, already infamous.
 My father told a story of walking down the street as a child with some friends on a hot summer day, when an old lady invited them up on the porch for lemonade.
 They obliged and afterwards, thanked her.
 She replied to be sure and come back when they were older.
 Only later did he find out that she was a notorious madam and the had been sitting on the porch of her brothel.

 Whatever her motivation, she presented a soft front for those kids, and that story begat the coco scene with Richard.